 Queen's Park in Aylmer, Quebec.

-- 1912, Spring: Cowboy star Tom Mix is injured in two events while
+- 1912, Spring: Cowboy performer Tom Mix is injured in two events

 Weadick's Wild West Show.
 His jaw is damaged by a steer's horn and

 he is later thrown from a bucking bronco.
 Each incident results in him being